-United Way of Adams County has announced plans to raise $1.1 million in the 2017 Annual Campaign, which officially began August 2 at a kick-off event at The Pier attended by United Way leaders, volunteers and many community partners.
-The 2017 Annual Campaign is lead by Bryan Langston, Vice President of Warehousing for Dot Foods and Hal Oakley, Chairman of Schmiedeskamp Robertson Neu & Mitchell.
+United Way of Adams County, IL has announced plans to raise $1.05 million in the 2018 Annual Campaign, which officially begins August 2 at a kick-off event at The Taproom in Quincy.
+The event will be attended by United Way leaders, volunteers, and many community partners.
+The 2018 Annual Campaign is lead by Hal Oakley, Chairman of Schmiedeskamp Robertson Neu & Mitchell, and Mark Tyrpin of Mercantile Bank.

 “With these early commitments and the enthusiastic excitement of our campaign team, we are off to a strong start,” Oakley added.
 “However, we can only reach our goal if those who hear our message will make a generous commitment to the campaign and encourage others to do the same.”